Telly Tuita & Rosanna Raymond

 The Fitzwilliam Museum invited the SaVĀge K’lub, under the curation of Rosanna Raymond, to reimagine the Octagon Gallery display and outreach programme for the portrait’s penultimate UK showing.
 Co-designed with Tahitian artists, the project transformed the gallery space with the sights and sounds of Mai’s homeland, activating Pacific presence through contemporary creative practices.

 As part of this project, Rosanna invited artist Telly Tuita as a special guest contributor.
 Tuita presented ‘A Troop of Kuli’ (38 laser-cut MDF dogs), inspired by his travels in Tahiti, alongside ‘Masking Mai: A Tongpop Fiction’, a new performative self-portrait series reimagining Mai through his unique genre of Tongpop.
+Tautai supported the digital post-production of the work, which enabled the completion of this series.
 Together, these works brought past and present into dialogue, centring Moana voices in the retelling of shared histories.